uprm-inso4101-2024-2025-s1/semester-project-campus-resource-and-event-management/README.md

 ### Running the frontend development server
 Now you can run `npm run dev-svelte`.
 This will spin up a local development server which serves the web page in the URL shown in the terminal after running the command.
-From here, any changhes you make will automatically reload the web page.
+From here, any changes you make will automatically reload the web page.
 For certain types of changes, it may not do so automatically, in which case you can do a manual refresh of the page.

 ### Python
 If you don't already have python, [download it here](https://www.python.org/downloads/).
 Also [install